bensheldon/good_job/README.md

 GoodJob includes a Dashboard as a mountable `Rails::Engine`.

-1. Explicitly require the Engine code at the top of your `config/application.rb` file, immediately after Rails is required and before Bundler requires the Rails' groups.
-This is necessary because the mountable engine is an optional feature of GoodJob.

-    ```ruby
-    # config/application.rb
-    require_relative 'boot'

-    require 'rails/all'
-    require 'good_job/engine' # <= Add this line
-    # ...
-    ```

-   Note: If you find the dashboard fails to reload due to a routing error and uninitialized constant `GoodJob::ExecutionsController`, this is likely because you are not requiring the engine early enough.

 1. Mount the engine in your `config/routes.rb` file.
 The following will mount it at `http://example.com/good_job`.

     ```ruby